carbon-language/carbon-lang/llvm/docs/StackMaps.rst

 LLVM emits stack map data into the object code within a designated :ref:`stackmap-section`.
 This stack map data contains a record for each stack map.
-The record stores the stack map's instruction address and contains a entry for each mapped value.
+The record stores the stack map's instruction address and contains an entry for each mapped value.
 Each entry encodes a value's location as a register, stack offset, or constant.

 A patch point is an instruction address at which space is reserved for